valeriaria/fairy-project.github.io/README.md

-# fairy-project.github.io
+# project
-Aesthetic weather, clock and calendar
+fairy weather time and calendar for your laptop